shoccho/tileMapCreator/README.md

 ### How to use
 - go to https://shoccho.github.io/tileMapCreator
-- Set the grid size and press ok to create a grid
+- Set the grid size
 - upload your tiles by dragging and dropping them on the left section
 - select an image
-- set the value for that tile
+- set the value for that image (it will be the value in the actual map file)
 - start drawing
 - click export when you're done